Local SEO for Canadian businesses

 When it comes to finding things on the web, the old real estate adage applies: location, location, location.
 But in this case, the place you need to be is on the Google search results page, since this is where Canadians look for local goods and services.
-Businesses that sell locally need to have a made-in-Canada SEO strategy to ensure their customers know where to find them, and what they do.
+Businesses that sell locally need to have a local SEO strategy to ensure their customers know where to find them, and what they do.

-Why SEO matters to your business
+Why local SEO matters to your business

 While the internet is global, a significant chunk of web searches are from potential customers trying to find products and services nearby.

-As mobile devices allow us to find information on the go, they are becoming a critical part of our local buying habits.
+As mobile devices allow us to find information on the go, they are a critical part of our local buying habits.
 This is why Google favors local websites — because so many people are looking for them.

-This shift in consumer buying habits makes it critical for all businesses to have a keyword strategy — even non-technical businesses like:
+It’s now critical for all businesses to have a keyword strategy — even non-technical businesses like:

 - Dry cleaners